nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Make PlantUML diagram with [goplantuml](https://github.com/jfeliu007/goplantuml)

-Generates class diagram in widely used format with the information on structs, interfaces and their relationships.
-Render `.puml` files in for example [planttext.com](https://www.planttext.com). — [@jfeliu007](https://github.com/jfeliu007)
+Generates class diagrams in a widely used format with information on structs, interfaces, and their relationships.
+Render `.puml` files in, for example, [planttext.com](https://www.planttext.com). — [@jfeliu007](https://github.com/jfeliu007)

 ```